moxious/halin/README.md

 ## Serve in Neo4j Desktop env
 To serve it as a graph application, read the docs for that in the Neo4j Desktop development pages.

+## Design Notes

+This is a short overview of how Halin is put together, with hopes that it's useful for those hacking on it or wanting to extend it.

+The HalinContext class is a global and gets attached to the window object.
+It always has an array of ClusterNode instances.
+Halin treats single-node databases as a cluster with only one member.

+Both the HalinContext object and the ClusterNodes that it has have the concept of feature probes; when Halin starts up it gathers basic information about which sorts of features are supported by the database, which version, enterprise vs. community, and so on.
+In this way, the UI can be adapted to a different layout depending on what the DB exposes and its version.

+Higher order components are provided which allow other components to express their requirements.
+For example, in order to display metrics, those metrics have to be enabled server side.
+In order to administer users, you have to be using enterprise, and so on.

+Each of the components then expresses requirements by wrapping themselves in a higher order component, or none, if they work anywhere.

+Neo4j driver management is done centrally.
+Components are discouraged from creating drivers or even using them.
+By using the ClusterNode object to run queries, we get to centrally manage all of that and also track performance and errors.

+Sentry is used throughout for error detection and reporting.

+Most of the actual display components are quite straightforward; the most complex bits of Halin are in dealing with how different the product surface for Neo4j is depending on the version and available features that are exposed.